 - Create shared awareness of safety and cybersecurity along the automotive supply chain

-Most importantly, as the ISO 24089 will describe the technical requirements for SUMS, OEMs and suppliers must further define organizational processes e.g. by defining how long software updates will be provided over a certain period and by which entity it will be provided.
+Most importantly, as the ISO 24089 describes the technical requirements for SUMS, OEMs and suppliers must further define organizational processes, e.g. by defining how long software updates will be provided over a certain period and by which entity it will be provided.

-With the upcoming ISO 24089 Road vehicles – Software update engineering, the UN Regulation No 156 have similar requirements as both require secure software update mechanisms.
+With the ISO 24089 Road vehicles – Software update engineering, the UN Regulation No 156 has similar requirements as both require secure software update mechanisms.